aiven/devportal/docs/tools/terraform/reference/cookbook/postgresql-read-replica-recipe.rst

-Create a MySQL/PostgreSQL® Read Replica using Terraform
+Create a MySQL/PostgreSQL® read replica using Terraform
 ========================================================

 A MySQL/PostgreSQL® read replica can be used to offload read requests or analytics traffic from the primary instance.
 In this example, you'll create two Aiven for PostgreSQL® services - a primary service and the other one as its read replica.